Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 `ambientMaterial()` is like `fill()`, however the total color is affected by light functions that precede it.

-`specularMaterial()` is the most “realistic” of the four materials.
+`specularMaterial()` is the most “realistic” of the three materials.
 Specular material is a technical way of describing a material that reflects light in a single direction.
 This effect is often perceived in the real world as being glassy, water-like, or perhaps in the above example, a billiards ball.
 For example:

 ```javascript